 Is Hot Apple Cider Alcoholic?

 Moving to Australia, the concept of Apple Cider here is different from the American Apple Cider.
 Like the Brits, Aussies usually drink Apple Cider as a cold alcoholic drink, made from apples.
 The concept of a non-alcoholic American style Hot Apple Cider recipe made from juice doesn’t exist here.
 I usually freak people out when I tell them I am giving my children Apple Cider!

 When it gets cold here, drinking Hot Cider reminds me of the Thanksgiving or Christmas season.
-We used to buy instant hot cider mix, but as it doesn’t exist here in Australia, so I’ve had to learn how to make it myself.
+We used to buy instant hot cider mix at Costco, but as it doesn’t exist here in Australia, so I’ve had to learn how to make it myself.
 It’s so easy, I wonder why I bought the processed stuff before.